 So I started doing a star tour.
 While not everything else was dead centre, it was well within the eyepiece FoV.
 I played for over an hour, and all the tests seemed fine.
 Better than fine.
 More like “Voted the best alignment in five years”-fine.
 Freaking awesome.

 He even showed me some advanced options for a precise GOTO and for a SYNCH goto option.
-Basically both add some temporary precision to a go to by first going to a star in the area and then when you confirm alignment for it, it then knows where your nearby target is with more precision.
+Basically both add some temporary precision to a go-to by first going to a star in the area and then when you confirm alignment for it, it then knows where your nearby target is with more precision.
 Which means if I am having trouble finding something, I can give it a temporary “boost”.
 A huge tool to have.
 He even explained how to do a two-star alignment during the day!
 Mind blown.

 Which if I left off here would seem like he solved all the problems, all great.
 But in the end, the real issue was a setting in the hand controller setup.
 I would never have known all the other issues were fine on my own.
 I needed him to weed that out as a possibility.
 And with the basic and medium all taken care of earlier, and some of the advanced eliminated, I at least had it down to a narrower field of suspects.

 And yet, I still feel like an idiot.
-Five years of struggling with alignment to find out there really isn’t anything likely wrong with the scope or anything.
+Five years of struggling with alignment to find out there really aren’t anything likely wrong with the scope or anything.
 I just was doing it completely wrong because the default wasn’t set to what the instructions told me to do.
 I went up and right, and the computer program went down and right.
 So I was never “tight” with my drive train equivalent, and my altitude settings have always been off.
 Which isn’t to say all the other things didn’t play a factor, I’m sure they did.

 But the big issue of the handset controller settings being wrong would have never been found if I didn’t have someone like him to walk through the other options and eliminate all of them one by one.